vmware-archive/kubeless/docs/http-triggers.md

 ### Enable Basic Authentication with Kong

-It is not supported yet to create an HTTP trigger with basic authentication using Kong as backend but the steps to do it manually are pretty simple.
+It is not yet supported to create an HTTP trigger with basic authentication using Kong as backend but the steps to do it manually are pretty simple.
 It is possible to do so using Kong plugins.
-In the [next](??) section we explain how to enable any of the available Kong plugins and in particular we explain how to enable the basic-auth plugin.
+In the [next section](#enable-kong-security-plugins) we explain how to enable any of the available Kong plugins and in particular we explain how to enable the basic-auth plugin.

 ## Enable Kong Security plugins

 Kong has available several free [plugins](https://konghq.com/plugins/) that can be used along with the Kong Ingress controller for securing the access to Kubeless functions.
 In particular, the list of security plugins that can be used is:

+ - Basic Authentication
+ - Key Authentication
  - OAuth 2.0
  - JWT
- - Basic Authentication
  - ACL
- - Key Authentication
  - HMAC Authentication
  - LDAP Authentication

-Once you have Kong and its Ingress controller deployed in your cluster the generic steps to use the plugin are:
+Once you have Kong and its Ingress controller running in your cluster the generic steps to use any plugin are:

  - Deploy a basic HTTP trigger for the target function using `--gateway kong`.
- - Create a Kubernetes object for the plugin we want to use.
+ - Create a Kubernetes object for the plugin you want to use.
- - Create a Kong Consumer.
+ - Add a Kong Consumer.
- - Create the specific credentials and follow any additional steps that the plugin may have.
+ - Create the specific credentials or follow any additional steps that the plugin may require.
  - Associate the credentials/plugin with the Ingress object created in the first step.

 The specific steps that are required to use a plugin can be found in the [plugins](https://konghq.com/plugins/) page.
 As an example we will configure the plugin [basic-auth](https://getkong.org/plugins/basic-authentication/) for our function `get-python`.